custom-components/pyscript/docs/reference.rst

    DOMAIN.ENTITY.SERVICE(other_param=123)

-In the case the service has only one other parameter in addition to ``entity_id``, a further shorthand is that the method can be called with just a positional, rather than keyword parameter.
+In the case the service has only one other parameter in addition to ``entity_id``, a further shorthand is that the method can be called with just a positional, rather than keyword, argument.
 So if the service only takes two parameters, ``entity_id`` and ``other_param``, this additional form is equivalent to each of the above statements: